 Is arroz con leche served hot or cold?

-Arroz con leche takes a little time to cook, but it’s still incredible easy with just a few ingredients.
+Arroz con leche takes a little time to cook, but it's still incredible easy with just a few ingredients.
 And the result is so worth it: creamy, gently sweet with a wonderful warm-fresh flavor from the cinnamon and lemon.
-That might not sound like it makes sense but just try it and you’ll be won over as I was.
+I know warm-fresh sounds an odd description, but just try it and you'll understand as it wins you over.

 Try these other comforting, creamy desserts: